juseg/alps/articles/erosion/response-referee1.md

 > to be solved of this large portfolio of mentioned gaps in the understanding
 > of glacial processes.
 I think this could be better formulated and balanced.

+TODO: maybe remove some parts of the introduction?
+Ian?

 > I think the study could also well contribute to the discussion on the
 > elevation distribution of the cumulative glacial erosion over several cycles
 > in the Alps (high elevations vs low elevation, e.g. Valla et al., 2011).
 A
 > plot showing the integrated glacial erosion potential over (e.g. 100 m)
 > elevation bins would easy to do and eventually an enlightening supplement
 > summing up Fig. 5a.

+TODO: try and compute cumulative erosion by elevation bins.

 > I would also recommend to make some regional statements on the distribution
 > of the glacial erosion potential (Fig. 2).
 It is quite obvious that some